RealKaiser/tsuserverCC/README.md

 ### Changes/additions from tsuserver3
 * Testimony recording/playback system,
-* Greatly extended support for custom content,
+* Extended support for custom content,
 * More options for area management, including:
   - Accessible hub system, hubs with subareas without need for seperate area lists.
   - Storing/loading hubs up to a 100 areas, complete with connections and music lists,